How Move to Amend Stands Out from the Crowd

 What it does:

-- Asserts that Congress and the States (a) may regulate and limit the amount for campaign contributions and expenditures and (b) may distinguish between natural persons and artificial entities when creating campaign finance legislation.
+- Asserts that Congress and the States (a) may regulate and limit the raising and spending of money by candidates and others to influence elections, (b) may regulate and enact systems of public campaign financing, and (c) may distinguish between natural persons and corporations or other artificial entities

 - Does not end corporate constitutional rights under 1st, 4th, 5th, and 14th Amendments